 - IP address or hostname: Enter the IP address or hostname of your PAN-OS instance.

-(Optional) CA certificate: If you want to use a security certificate, select the checkbox and enter your certificate to establish a trusted SSL connection between PAN-OS and USM Anywhere.
+- (Optional) Require CA certificate: Select this option if you prefer to use a security certificate to establish a trusted SSL connection between PAN-OS and USM Anywhere.

-- Admin Name: The name of the admin service account you created.
+- Admin Name: Enter the name of the admin account you created.

 - API key: Enter the API key that you generated in PAN-OS.